bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

 :index:`[TAG=Resource->Catalog] <pair: Resource; Catalog>` :index:`[TAG=Catalog Resource] <single: Catalog Resource>`

 The Catalog Resource defines what catalog to use for the current job.
-Currently, Bareos can only handle a single database server (SQLite, MySQL, PostgreSQL) that is defined when configuring **Bareos**.
+Currently, Bareos can only handle a single database server (SQLite, MySQL, PostgreSQL) that is defined when configuring Bareos.
 However, there may be as many Catalogs (databases) defined as you wish.
 For example, you may want each Client to have its own Catalog database, or you may want backup jobs to use one database and verify or restore jobs to use another database.

 Since SQLite is compiled in, it always runs on the same machine as the Director and the database must be directly accessible (mounted) from the Director.
 However, since both MySQL and PostgreSQL are networked databases, they may reside either on the same machine as the Director or on a different machine on the network.
 See below for more details.